imrepapp/azure-activedirectory-library-for-php/README.md

 We leverage [Stack Overflow](http://stackoverflow.com/) to work with the community on supporting Azure Active Directory and its SDKs, including this one!
 We highly recommend you ask your questions on Stack Overflow (we're all on there!)
 Also browse existing issues to see if someone has had your question before.

 We recommend you use the "adal" tag so we can see it!
 Here is the latest Q&A on Stack Overflow for AAD: [http://stackoverflow.com/questions/tagged/adal](http://stackoverflow.com/questions/tagged/adal)

-## Contributing
-All code is licensed under the MIT license and we triage actively on GitHub.
-We enthusiastically welcome contributions and feedback.
-You can fork the repo and start contributing now.
-[More details](https://github.com/AzureAD/azure-activedirectory-library-for-php/blob/master/contributing.md) about contributing.

-## License
-Copyright (c) Microsoft Corporation.
-Licensed under the MIT License.